 With the Royal Academy Opera, his roles included Eugene Onegin, Claudio (Béatrice et Bénédict) under Sir Colin Davis, The Ferryman (Curlew River), Sprecher (Die Zauberflöte), and Sir Thomas Bertram (Mansfield Park, Jonathan Dove).
 Other roles include Papageno (The Magic Flute), Sid (Albert Herring), Theseus (A Midsummer Night’s Dream) for Shadwell Opera, Il Conte (Le nozze di Figaro) for the Amersham Festival, Gendarme (Les Mamelles de Tirésias), and Hymen and Sleep (Fairy Queen).
 He created Carl in Gervasoni’s “Limbus Limbo” which premièred at the Strasbourg Festival Musica.

 Gareth is part of the Songsmiths, and regularly sings in the London English Song Festival.
 He has also given recitals at St John’s Smith Square, Wigmore Hall, Barber Institute, King’s Place, King’s Lynn Festival, North Norfolk Music Festival, Haddo Festival, Buxton Festival and Leeds Lieder.
-His recording of Mahler Lieder eines fahrenden gesellen with Trevor Pinnock was recently released by Linn Records.
+His recording of Mahler Lieder eines fahrenden gesellen with Trevor Pinnock is available on Linn Records.